Bruce Mau

 From 1985 to 2010, Mau was the creative director of Bruce Mau Design (BMD).
 In 2003, while still at BMD, he founded the Institute Without Boundaries in collaboration with the School of Design at George Brown College, Toronto.
-In 2010, Mau left the company and went on to co-found The Massive Change Network in Chicago with his wife, Bisi Williams.
+In 2010, Mau left the company and went on to co-found Massive Change Network in Chicago with his wife, Bisi Williams.
 Mau founded Bruce Mau Studio in 2020.

 Early life and education

 Mau was born in Pembroke, Ontario, on 25 October 1959 and spent his early years in Sudbury, Ontario.
 He attended Sudbury Secondary School.
 Mau chose to study art at the advice of the high school art teacher, Jack Smith, who mentored him in his early studies.
 He then studied at the Ontario College of Art & Design in Toronto, and he studied advertising under Terry Isles.
 However, before graduation, he left the school to join the Fifty Fingers design group in 1980.